-No offsides: The AI has a tendency to go offside or stay offside, causing unnecessary whistles, slowing the game down.
+No offsides: The AI has a tendency to go offside or stay offside, causing unnecessary whistles, slowing the game down and making it longer.

 No Line changes: Players remain at full energy all game, for fast-paced action.
 Setting up all lines would be time-consuming.